Science and Sourdough

 Take the hot baking dish from the oven, lower the dough ball into it using the parchment.
 Place the hot lid on top (essential!).

-Cover and bake 20 minutes at 450-500º.
-Remove the lid and bake for another 10-15 minutes, until the top has a nice dark tan colour.
+Cover and bake 25 minutes at 425º.
+Remove the lid and continue baking until the top has a nice dark tan colour (probably 20-25 minutes).

 Most important step: Resist the temptation to cut the bread for at least an hour after it comes out of the oven.

-The finished loaf will have about 2000 Calories (if you took off 100 grams to watch the bulk fermentation).
+The finished loaf will have about 2000 Calories (if you took off 100 grams to monitor the bulk fermentation).

 Raisin bread option